manubansal/atomix/README.md

 ## Hello World! ##

-Clone axhello from https://github.com/manubansal/axhello.git, then:
+Clone axhello from https://github.com/manubansal/axhello.git, then follow the contained instructions to build helloworld applications.

-$ cd axhello
-$ mkdir build; cd build
-$ ../_configure
-$ make helloworld

 ---